hazelcast/hazelcast-jet/site/docs/design-docs/012-improved-job-resilience.md

 only ever fail due to the most severe of causes.

-Right now any failure, like exceptions in user code, null values in input, and the likes, will stop the execution of a job.
+Right now any failure, like exceptions in user code, null values in input and the likes, will stop the execution of a job.
 Moreover, not only does execution stop, but snapshots of the job are also deleted, so even if the root problem can be fixed, there is no way to recover or resume the failed job.